natecraddock/zf/README.md

 * simple TUI interface that highlights matched ranges in results
 * smartcase: when the query contains no uppercase letters case-insensitive matching is used
-* `libzf` library for integration with other projects
+* the ranking algorithm is packaged as both Zig and C libraries for integration with other projects

 ## Installation